Treat (band)

 The band originally disbanded in 1993 due to failing to maintain success with new singer Mats Levén; however, former band members worked later together on two new songs for the 2006 compilation album Weapons of choice 1984-2006; the album sold better than expected, convincing them that the band was still relevant.
 This led to Treat being revived later that year, with most of its 1989-1991 line-up, including Ernlund and Wikström, and signing up with Universal.
-They have since released four new studio albums: Coup de Grace, Ghost of Graceland, Tunguska and The Endgame.
+They have since released five new studio albums: Coup de Grace, Ghost of Graceland, Tunguska, The Endgame, and The Wild Card.

 History

 Formation and early days (1981–1985)

 The band was founded in Stockholm in 1981 as "The Boys" by singer Robert Ernlund and guitarists Anders "Gary" Wikstrom and Leif "Lillen" Liljegren, a former member of punk rockers KSMB, but it was not until drummer Mats "Dalton" Dahlberg joined the band in the summer of 1983 that the band began to gain a following.